toreda/log/README.md

 ## Testing

-Config implements unit tests using jest.
-Run the following commands from the directory where config has been installed.
+Log implements unit tests using jest.
+Run the following commands from the directory where log has been installed.

 ***With yarn (preferred):***
 ```